object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 Of course, once again this is not so surprising since we haven't defined what addition of polynomials should mean.
 The :term:`special method` which defines addition is :meth:`~object.__add__`.
 It takes the object itself and another object and returns their sum.
+That is,
-That is when you write `a + b` in Python, then what actually happens is `a.__add__(b)`.
+when you write `a + b` in Python, then what actually happens is `a.__add__(b)`.